JehanneOS/jehanneos.github.io/_posts/2019-01-06-thought-in-progress.markdown

 # Yes but... what about Jehanne?

-All these facts made me realize that existing copylefts cannot serve hackers' curiosity, so I studied Copyright regulations to mitigate the issues I saw with them.
+All these facts made me realize that existing copylefts cannot serve neither hackers' curiosity nor people's Freedom, so I studied Copyright regulations to mitigate the issues I saw with them.
 The result is the [Hacking License](http://www.tesio.it/documents/HACK.txt) that is going to replace AGPLv3 as my copyleft of choice.